What causes bone pain?

 Bone pain is often described as a

 deep or penetrating pain.
 It often is worse at night and when you move the

-Bone Pain or Tenderness
+Bone pain, tenderness, or

-Causes of Bone Pain
+Causes of bone pain

 Bone pain can be caused by a wide

 - overuse or repetitive movement injury

-- hormone deficiency (usually due to menopause)
+- hormone deficiency, usually due to menopause

 - bone cancer